isomerpages/gb-assist/pages/solutionrepo/solution305.md

 ---
-title: Automated Tray Sealer
+title: Automated Dough Filler/Depositor
 permalink: /productivity-solutions-grant/solutionrepo/solution305
 ---

 #### Description

-The automatic tray sealer only requires employees to fill up trays with the product (e.g. meat, buns, pasta) and it will automatically seal up each batch.

-Typically, these machines can seal several trays at once.
+An automatic depositor portions dough, fillings and batters onto moving or stationary lines.
+Portions will all be of consistent size no matter who operates the machine.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+Grant support: 80% of cost of equipment, up to $20,000 grant

 #### Details of Solution